elgatosf/streamdeck-kit-ipad/Documentation/Layout.md

 <tr>
     <td>Mini</td>
     <td><img src="_images/layout_sd_mini.png"><br>
     Note: On the Stream Deck Mini device, you can not set a complete screen image.
-The purple background on the key area would be visible if the keys had transparent areas.
+However, the purple background on the key area would be visible if the keys had transparent areas.
     </td>
     <td><img src="_images/layout_sd_mini_device.png"></td>
    </tr>